iamwizzdom/slideWiz/README.md

 - `button` - This takes an object with 5 attributes which defines the button, if not needed use a boolean 'false'.

-/**
-*However, any of the button object attributes that are not needed should also be set to false */
+> However, any of the button object attributes that are not needed should also be set to false